 You can’t run a business without giving employees access to resources, and you can’t give them that access without some degree of risk.
 Insiders can damage your company in countless ways, from destroying valuable equipment, to leaking sensitive data, to providing access to unauthorized third parties.
 These corporate security incidents can lead to lost revenue, compliance fines and lawsuits, and serious damage to your reputation.

 An insider threat program can help you anticipate and address risky or destructive individual behavior before major damage is done.
 However, it’s crucial to address insider threats based on a realistic assessment of risks.
-Most companies face far more danger from lack of attention or training by insiders than from actual malice.
+Most companies face far more danger from lack of attention or training by insiders than from actual malice, but it’s still crucial to understand the security risks both pose.
 Fostering a collaborative culture of security will earn employee buy-in, and provide better results (and morale) than a top down “everyone’s a suspect” approach.